What is the connection between mental health and addiction recovery?

 Patients experiencing SUD and mental illness simultaneously are going through dual-diagnosis.
 Several reputed organizations, including the National Bureau of Economic Research, the Substance Abuse and Mental Health Services Administration, and the National Institute on Drug Abuse have indicated a strong connection between mental health disorders and the use of addictive substances.

-As per a report by the National Bureau of Economic Research (NBER), in a 1991 survey of 8,098 respondents, there is a clear and definite relationship between mental health and the use of addictive commodities such as drugs, alcohol, tobacco, etc. The report reveals that patients with severe mental health disorders are addicted to substance by the following percentage:
+As per a report by the National Bureau of Economic Research (NBER), in a 1991 survey of 8,098 respondents, there is a clear and definite relationship between mental health and the use of addictive commodities such as drugs, alcohol, tobacco, etc. The report reveals that patients with severe mental health disorders are addicted to the substance by the following percentage:

 The report by NBER also reveals that people who have been diagnosed once with a mental health disorder, have consumed the following percentage of addictive substances: